 d.
 If the tie is not broken by applying the foregoing procedures, place monies will be split evenly, and place points will be awarded accordingly.
 Other ties will be awarded duplicate points and monies divided.
 Event winners’ tiebreaker may result in a fish-off.

-Entry fees may be transferred or refunded only if proper notification is made to American Bass Anglers, headquarters or tournament director by 12 noon on the Friday preceding the tournament.
-Refunds will be assessed a 10% service charge however, there is no fee for transfers.
+22. TRANSFERS: Entry fees may be transferred or refunded only if proper notification is made to American Bass Anglers, headquarters or tournament director by 12 noon on the Friday preceding the tournament.
+Refunds will be assessed a $20.00 service charge, there is no fee for transfers.
 Refunds for National Championship will only be accepted up to 10 days prior to official practice.

-The top 500 national point holders plus 30 Active Duty Military will be invited to compete in the National Championship.
+24. NATIONAL CHAMPIONSHIP: The top 500 national point holders plus 30 Active Duty Military will be invited to compete in the National Championship.
 If one or more of the top 500 do not accept the invitation, the remaining slots will be filled from a list of qualified anglers by points.
-Contestants must meet the minimum qualification requirements which is; the successful completion of four (4) one-day tournaments and one two-day tournament within their division.
+Contestants must meet the minimum qualification requirements which is; the successful completion of four (4) one-day tournaments and one two-day tournament.

 a.
 There will be three winning positions in the National Championship, one for the overall winner of the event, one for the highest placing non-boater and one for Angler of the Year.

 c.
-ABA will take registrations for non-boaters slots from qualified anglers by points, until all 250 boater slots have been filled.
-Those anglers registering as a non-boater will be paired with a boater and be entitled to their equal number of hours to fish his/her selected waters, see Rule 17.
+ABA will take registrations for non-boater’s slots from qualified anglers by points, until all 250 boater slots have been filled.
+Those anglers registering as a non-boater will be paired with a boater and be entitled to their equal number of hours to fish his/her selected waters, see Rule 15.

 d.
 Divisional Anglers of the Year will compete within the National Championship tournament event.